suborb/GalconController/README.md

 ## Script

 At present it's just a simple script demonstrating usage, I'll be writing a domoticz python plugin soon and adding that.
+It takes one argument which is the bluetooth address of the controller.

 ## Message